FUNDRAISING CAMPAIGN: May 7 - June 14

 Kiawah Cares also hopes to provide financial support for continuing education opportunities for our local teachers.

-Sea Islands Student or Educational Programs in Need of Support
+Programs in Need of Support

 With the Kiawah Cares About Education fundraising campaign, Kiawah Cares would like to contribute to the support of the programs below, as well as other worthy and proven educational programs.